 The ACTN framework facilitates the detachment of the network and service control from the underlying technology and help the customer express the network as desired by business needs.
 Therefore, care must be taken to keep minimal dependency on the CMI (or no dependency at all) with respect to the network domain technologies.
 The MPI instead requires some specialization according to the domain technology.

-In this document we address the use case where the CNC controls the customer IP network and requests, at the CMI, transport connectivity among IP routers to an MDSC which coordinates, via three MPIs, the control of a multi-domain transport network through three PNCs.
+This document assumes that the CNC controls the customer IP network and requests, at the CMI, transport connectivity between IP routers.
+The MDSC coordinates, via three MPIs, the control of a multi-domain transport network through three PNCs.

-The interfaces within scope of this document are the three MPIs, while the interface between the CNC and the IP routers is out of scope of this document.
+The control interfaces within scope of this document are the three MPIs, while the control interface(s) between the CNC and the IP routers is outside the scope of this document.
 It is also assumed that the CMI allows the CNC to provide all the information that is required by the MDSC to properly configure the transport connectivity requested by the customer.

 Single-Domain Scenario

-In case the CNC requests transport connectivity between IP routers attached to the same transport domain (e.g., between C-R1 and C-R3), the MDSC can pass the service request to the PNC (e.g., PNC1) and let the PNC takes decisions about how to implement the service.
+In case the CNC requests transport connectivity between IP routers attached to the same transport domain (e.g., between R1 and R3 in Figure 1), the MDSC can just pass the service request to the PNC controlling that domain (e.g., PNC1 in Figure 2) and let the PNC take decisions about how to implement the service (e.g., which OTN connection to setup).

 Multi-Domain Scenario

-In case the CNC requests transport connectivity between IP routers attached to different transport domain (e.g., between C-R1 and C-R5), the MDSC can split the service request into tunnel segment configuration and then pass to multiple PNCs (PNC1 and PNC2 in this example) and let the PNC takes decisions about how to deploy the service.
+In case the CNC requests transport connectivity between IP routers attached to different transport domains (e.g., between R1 and R5), the MDSC needs to coordinate a multi-domain tunnel setup across multiple PNCs (e.g., PNC1, PNC2 and PNC3 in in Figure 2) and coordinate the service request with the PNC controlling the edge domains (e.g., PNC1 and PNC2 in Figure 2).

 Topology Abstractions